North Dakota: Race and ethnicity

 Note: Births in table don't add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.

 Since 2016, data for births of White Hispanic origin are not collected, but included in one Hispanic group; persons of Hispanic origin may be of any race.

-Throughout the mid-19th century, Dakota Territory was still dominated by Native Americans; warfare and disease reduced their population at the same time Europeans and Americans were settling in the area.
-Throughout the latter half of the nineteenth century and into the early twentieth century, North Dakota, along with most of the Midwest U.S., experienced a mass influx of newcomers from both the eastern United States and immigrants from Europe.
-North Dakota was a known popular destination for immigrant farmers and general laborers and their families, mostly from Norway, Iceland, Sweden, Germany and the United Kingdom.
-Much of this settlement gravitated throughout the western side of the Red River Valley, as was similarly seen in South Dakota and in a parallel manner in Minnesota.
-This area is well known for its fertile lands.
-By the outbreak of the First World War, this was among North America's richest farming regions.
-But a period of higher rainfall ended, and many migrants weren't successful in the arid conditions.
-Many family plots were too small to farm successfully.

 From the 1930s until the end of the 20th century, North Dakota's population gradually declined, interrupted by a couple of brief increases.
 Young adults with university degrees were particularly likely to leave the state.
 With the advancing process of mechanization of agricultural practices, and environmental conditions requiring larger landholdings for successful agriculture, subsistence farming proved to be too risky for families.
 Many people moved to urban areas for jobs.

 Since the late 20th century, one of the major causes of migration from North Dakota is the lack of skilled jobs for college graduates.
 Expansion of economic development programs has been urged to create skilled and high-tech jobs, but the effectiveness of such programs has been open to debate.
 During the first decade of the 21st century, the population increased in large part because of jobs in the oil industry related to development of unconventional tight oil (shale oil) fields.
 Elsewhere, the Native American population has increased as some reservations have attracted people back from urban areas.